 How long has Pointe Schools been in operation?

-North Pointe Preparatory opened its doors in 2001.
-Canyon Pointe Academy, formally known as North Pointe Academy, opened in August of 2002, and Pinnacle Pointe Academy opened in September of the same year.
+North Pointe Prep opened its doors in 2001.
+Canyon Pointe Academy (formally known as North Pointe Academy) opened in August of 2002, and Pinnacle Pointe Academy opened in September of the same year.

 When does foreign language being?

 Pointe Schools students are required to study a foreign language in High School, but some students may being to take classes in Jr. High.